-PVC, latex and polyurethane etc. are coated onto textiles to create goods with new properties or features.
-Ink, paint, and lacquer are other examples of coatings or dried films.
-Regardless of their nature, most coatings are susceptible to bacterial and fungal growth.
+PVC, latex, polyurethane, ink, paint, lacquer, powder coatings, etc. are coated onto hard surfaces or textiles to create goods with new properties or features.
+Regardless of their nature, most coatings are susceptible to bacterial, fungal, and/or algal growth.

-Microbial attack affects these coatings by producing bacterial or musty fungal odours, staining and/or loss of inherent properties.
+Bacterial and fungal growth affects these coatings by producing bacterial or musty fungal odors, staining, and/or loss of inherent properties.
 This leads to a reduced lifespan of the product.
-Antimicrobial coatings add value and functionality to finished products by reducing odours, staining and by extending product life.
+Antimicrobial coatings add value and functionality to finished products by reducing odors, staining, and by extending product life.

-An antimicrobial coating offers proven protection from microbial attack by controlling growth of unwanted microbes.
-An antibacterial coating for plastic, for example, can enhance surfaces in healthcare institutions, catering facilities, washrooms and more by minimizing the presence of bacteria that cause odor generation and product degradation.
+An antimicrobial coating offers proven surface protection by controlling the growth of unwanted bacteria and fungi.
+An antimicrobial coating for plastic, for example, can enhance surfaces in healthcare institutions, catering facilities, washrooms, and more by minimizing the presence of bacteria that cause odor generation and product degradation.

-Antimicrobial additives for coatings can also offer protection against fungi, mould and mildew, a key feature particularly for outdoor applications.
+Antimicrobial additives for coatings can also offer protection against fungi, mold, and mildew, a key feature, particularly for outdoor applications.
 An antimicrobial coating for plastic is especially beneficial.
-It helps prolong the life of plastic materials by preventing discoloration, loss of tensile strength and cracking that often occurs through fungal attack.
+It helps prolong the life of plastic materials by preventing discoloration, loss of tensile strength, and cracking that often occurs through fungal growth.

-The most common actives used to manufacture antimicrobial coatings include various isothazolinone treatments, zinc pyrithione, silver and quaternary ammonium compounds.
+The most common actives used to manufacture antimicrobial coatings include various isothiazolinone treatments, zinc pyrithione, silver, and quaternary ammonium compounds.
 Each active ingredient has its strengths and weaknesses.

-For example; zinc, silver and quats have strong antibacterial activity but their antifungal properties are either non-existent or high levels of the antimicrobial additive are required.
-Likewise, isothazolinones have a robust antifungal profile but are less effective against bacterial attack, or require more of the active to work effectively.
+For example; zinc, silver, and quats have strong efficacy against bacteria but their fungal efficacy is either non-existent or high levels of the antimicrobial additive are required.
+Likewise, isothiazolinones have robust fungal efficacy but are less effective against bacteria or require more of the active to work effectively.

-Need assistance in choosing which antimicrobial additive(s) are best for coatings?
+Need assistance in choosing which antimicrobial additives for coatings are best?
 We can help!
 Contact us for more info.

 Simple to use, an antimicrobial treatment can be added to the liquid stage prior to coating.
 In most cases, antimicrobial additives can also offer excellent in-can protection prior to use.